viviemXD/webrtc-screen-share/README.md

 - (Only for Chrome) start chrome browser with flag   --enable-usermedia-screen-capture
 - (Only for Firefox) open about:config create  media.getusermedia.screensharing.enabled and set to true
-- (Only for Firefox) open about:config in media.getusermedia.screensharing.allowed_domains append the IP address of your node server e.g. "102.160.1.2"
+- (Only for Firefox) open about:config in media.getusermedia.screensharing.allowed_domains append the IP address of your node server e.g. "192.168.1.2"
-- Restart browser
 - Point two browsers to  e.g. https://\<your ip address\>
+- Accept any local unsecure certificate dialogues that appear on either browser.
 - Start media and share

 NOTE: Google intend on using chrome extensions for desktop share for security reasons.
-The way of doing share in this demo is for testing purposes only, that is why it is behind a flag.
+The way of doing share using Chrome in this demo is for testing purposes only, that is why it is behind a flag.
 See this demo of share in an extension: https://github.com/emannion/webrtc-application-screen-share